 We customized the editor with xpr-project-files, we set up a Word-like user interface with CSS, the author-mode and the abilities to create menu-bars, we included automatic transformations in the xpr-file for the XML-transformation to InDesign, we included external programs to automatically generate E-Books in the EPUB-format including a jobticket-based workflow.
 And we got it to work on both PC and Mac.

 I think there are no more open problems and all our demands to an xml-editor for all these processes were completely fulfilled with oXygen.

-We've no more problems with users using different editor-settings inhouse.
+We have no more problems with users using different editor-settings in-house.
 IT-support for these issues decreased and we, the tech-team, can focus on more important things. with the graphical user interface we also improved the productivity in the whole workflow.

 With oXygen we got a very complex workflow to run quite smooth.